Peldom/papers_for_protein_design_using_DL/README.md

 # List of papers about Proteins Design using Deep Learning

-> Inspired by [Kevin Kaichuang Yang](https://github.com/yangkky)'s awesome [Machine-learning-for-proteins](https://github.com/yangkky/Machine-learning-for-proteins), we established this repository with a sharper focus on **deep learning for protein design**, which is a rapidly evolving field.
+> This repository is inspired by the remarkable work of [Kevin Kaichuang Yang](https://github.com/yangkky) and their outstanding project [Machine-learning-for-proteins](https://github.com/yangkky/Machine-learning-for-proteins).
+We have established this repository to provide a specialized and focused platform for the field of **Deep Learning for Protein Design**, a rapidly advancing domain in computational biology.
 >
 > [Contributions](https://github.com/Peldom/papers_for_protein_design_using_DL/blob/main/CONTRIBUTING.md) and [suggestions](https://github.com/Peldom/papers_for_protein_design_using_DL/issues) are warmly welcome!
 <!-- >